 Accessories were used sparsely since the focus was on the detailing of the interior schemes.
 Corinthian columns and pillar heads can be spotted in places, all adding to the continuity of theme and allowing a smooth transition from one room to the next.

 All the bathrooms also got a perfect face-lift, with stripes and colour.
 The powder room, with its unique wall mural, is a special treat.

-The den has a historical throwback – an old map of the sub-continent is painted across the wall and the ceiling complimenting the details throughout the room.
+The den has a historical throwback.
+An old map of the sub-continent is painted across the wall.
+The ceiling compliments the details throughout the room.
 It is a handsome room with a masculine vibe.

-Transitional design is achieved by combining a very balanced and seamless mix of tradition and modern.
+Transitional design is achieved by combining a very balanced and seamless mix of the traditional and modern.
 There are many interpretations of this style.
 This particular home reflects Strength and Style.
 Not surprisingly, it leaves all those who visit it slightly awestruck.